 Threats to Sharks and the Cruelty of Finning

 Although sharks have existed for over 400 million years, in recent decades many populations have faced steep declines due to rampant exploitation.
 Sharks’ slow reproductive rates make them extremely vulnerable to extinction.
 The disappearance of these apex predators causes dangerous imbalances in marine ecosystems worldwide.
 The decline in shark species will inevitably cascade through the food chain, leading to the loss of additional fish populations.
-As of 2016, the International Union for Conservation of Nature’s shark specialist group estimated that a quarter of sharks and related species (e.g., rays and chimaera) are threatened with extinction, including 11 shark species that are critically endangered.
+As of 2019, the International Union for Conservation of Nature’s shark specialist group estimated that 30 percent of sharks are threatened with extinction, including six species that are critically endangered.

 Unless the rising demand for fins is curbed, this percentage will only increase.
 Each year, fins from up to 73 million sharks enter the global market.
 Moreover, approximately 50 million sharks die annually as bycatch in unregulated and indiscriminate longline, gillnet, and trawl fisheries.
 Given the myriad and unsustainable threats that sharks face, we must take action to ensure these animals will remain an integral part of the Earth’s oceans.
 Eliminating the shark fin trade removes one of the biggest impediments to their continued survival.

 Typically, sharks are finned alive.
-They are brought aboard fishing vessels, where their fins are sliced off, after which the sharks are thrown back into the sea to suffocate, bleed to death, or be eaten by other animals.
+They are brought aboard fishing vessels, where their fins are sliced off, after which the mutilated animal is thrown back into the sea to suffocate, bleed to death, or be eaten by other animals.
 The commercial value of shark fins is high compared to the meat; by keeping only the fins, fishing vessels can take more sharks on a single voyage, making the hunting ruthlessly efficient.